 - If clients accept the article, the money they pay you is kept in a cash pool in your account.

 - On Thursday night, you manually log into the system to claim your money before midnight.

 - Textbroker pay is processed by Payoneer and available the next day.

 Depending on how Payoneer is set up, it can automatically deposit the funds into your bank account.
 However, this process can take up to three business days.

 The cut off time limit on Thursdays will vary from region to region.
 For instance, I can claim my money before 1:00 am and still get paid the next day.
 Which means Textbroker is running on West Coast time.

 If you miss the Thursday deadline to claim your money, it’s held in your account and added to the following week.

 This means you can accumulate quite a bit of money over time if you don’t request a payout.
 You don’t have to worry about the money disappearing on you.

 I’ve had money in my Textbroker account for several months at a time because I simply forgot it was even there.

-To use the system efficiently, you’ll need to have a PayPal account.
+To use the system efficiently, you’ll need to have a Payoneer account.
 This is the preferred method Textbroker uses to pay its authors.